Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification

-Lastly, let us also mention the important issue of providing a frequentist validation for the associated uncertainty quantification, since it is known that, in infinite-dimensional statistical models, credible sets can have asymptotically zero coverage even if they arise from consistent posterior distributions; see~\cite{C93}.
+Lastly, let us also mention the important theoretical issue of providing a frequentist validation for the uncertainty quantification delivered by the considered Bayesian methodology, since it is known that, in infinite-dimensional statistical models, credible sets can have asymptotically zero coverage even if they arise from consistent posterior distributions; see~\cite{C93}.
 An established approach to derive such guarantees is via so-called `nonparametric Bernstein von-Mises theorems', \cite{CN13}.
 A result of this kind for Besov-Laplace prior has been recently established, in the context of drift estimation for diffusion processes, by \cite{giordano2025semiparametric}.
 Pursuing these results for the considered hierarchical priors for probability response functions is an interesting open question for future research.